eladkarako/exiftool-source/README.md

          add entries for other languages, zip this file, and email it to phil at owl.phy.queensu.ca for inclusion in ExifTool.

+         Note: ExifTool uses Unicode::LineBreak if available to help preserve the column alignment of the plain text output for languages with a variable-width character set.

     -listItem *INDEX*
          For list-type tags, this causes only the item with the specified index to be extracted. *INDEX* is 0 for the first item in the list.
          Negative indices may also be used to reference items from the end of the list.
 Has no effect on single-valued tags.
-Also applies to tag values when copying, and in -if conditions.
+Also applies to tag values when copying from a tag, and in -if conditions.

     -n (--printConv)
-         Read and write values as numbers instead of words.
-By default, extracted values are converted to a more human-readable format for printing, but the -n option disables this print conversion for all tags.
+         Disable print conversion for all tags.
+By default, extracted values are converted to a more human-readable format, but the -n option disables this conversion, revealing the machine-readable values.
          For example:

              &gt; exiftool -Orientation -S a.jpg
              Orientation: Rotate 90 CW